 - One of the later scenes in West Side Story is in Doc's drugstore.
 The jukebox plays the same "Mambo" heard at the gym dance.

 - The various pizza joints in EarthBound are designed to resemble these, fitting with the Eagleland setting.

-- Futurama had this in their time travel episode to 1945.
+- Futurama had this in its time travel episode to 1945.

 - Seen in the Schoolhouse Rock segment "A Noun is a Person, Place, or Thing" as the narrator engages in some Sweetheart Sipping with her "best friend."